You can be sitting in a room full of people and still feel completely alone.

 But loneliness is not about physical presence.

-You can have friends, coworkers, family members — and still feel like no one truly understands you.
+You can have friends, coworkers, family members, instead of all these you still feel like no one truly understands you.

-When conversations stay surface-level… When no one asks how you’re really doing… When you don’t feel safe enough to open up…
+When conversations stay surface-level… When no one asks how you are really doing… When you do not feel safe enough to open up…

 It’s the absence of connection.

-Sometimes we feel lonely because we’re not actually being ourselves around others.
+Sometimes we feel lonely because we are not actually being ourselves around others.

 Maybe you filter your thoughts.
 Maybe you tone down your personality.
 Maybe you avoid talking about what truly matters to you.